ryansayem123-code/ryansayem123-code/README.md

 # 💫 About Me:
-Hi there i'm Ryan! 👋 <br><br>👨🏽‍💻I'm a software engineer who enjoys problem solving!<br><br>✏️Started with Harvard CS50 Learnt initially through a boot camp and than continued growing🌱!!<br><br>💭Always learning new things.
+Hi there i'm Ryan! 👋 <br><br>👨🏽‍💻I'm a Cloud/Devops engineer who enjoys problem solving!<br><br>✏️Started with Harvard CS50 Learnt initially through a boot camp and than continued growing🌱!!
+Currently studying cloud computing☁️<br><br>💭Always learning new things.
 Currently learning about Data analytics<br><br>🎨I have a strong eye for design and love combining creativity and technology to build visually appealing projects.

 ## 🌐 Socials: